YuraPopovych/Objects-Algorithms/README.md

     2 is in index_list twice, so the string at index 2 is switched twice: capitals to lower case, then back to capitals.

+* rabbitHole.
+Write a function called rabbit_hole. rabbit_hole should have two parameters: a dictionary and a string.
+The string may be a key to the dictionary.
+The value associated with that key, in turn, may be another key to the dictionary.
+Keep looking up the keys until you reach a key that has no associated value.
+Then, return that key.For example, imagine if you had the following dictionary.
+This one is sorted to make this example easier to follow:

+    d = {"bat": "pig", "pig": "cat", "cat": "dog", "dog": "ant", "cow": "bee", "bee": "elk", "elk": "fly", "ewe": "cod", "cod": "hen", "hog": "fox", "fox": "jay", "jay": "doe", "rat": "ram", "ram": "rat"}

+    If we called rabbit_hole(d, "bat"), then our code should...

+  - Look up "bat", and find "pig"
+  - Look up "pig", and find "cat"
+  - Look up "cat", and find "dog"
+  - Look up "dog", and find "ant"
+  - Look up "ant", and find no associated value, and so it would return "ant".

+    Other possible results are:

+        rabbit_hole(d, "bat") -> "fly"
+        rabbit_hole(d, "ewe") -> "hen"
+        rabbit_hole(d, "jay") -> "doe"
+        rabbit_hole(d, "yak") -> "yak"

+    Notice that if the initial string in is not a key in the dictionary, that string should be returned as the result as well.
+Note, however, that it is possible to get into a loop.
+In the dictionary above, rabbit_hole(d, "rat") would infinitely go around between "rat" and "ram".
+You should prevent this: if a key is ever accessed more than once (meaning a loop has been reached), return the boolean False.
+    If your function works correctly, this will originally
+    print:
+    ```
+    ant, hen, doe, yak, False
+    ```